cpmpercussion/keras-mdn-layer/README.md

 - `get_mixture_loss_func(output_dim, num_mixtures)`: This function generates a loss function with the correct output dimensiona and number of mixtures.
 - `sample_from_output(params, num_mixtures, output_dim, temp=1.0)`: This functions samples from the mixture distribution output by the model.

+## Examples

+Some examples are provided in the notebooks directory for solving standard MDN tasks (fitting multivalued functions).
+Hopefully there will be an RNN-MDN example soon.

 <img src="https://preview.ibb.co/mZzkpd/Keras_MDN_Demo.jpg" alt="Keras MDN Demo" border="0">

 ## How to use